 Specialized tutors are likely to have passion for the subject they teach, for instance, maths tutors.
 Your child could also be infected and develop the fascination and interest that tutor has for that subject.

 It’s possible for your child to sometimes miss key points in the syllabus that are now preventing them from understanding the more advanced topics.
 A classroom based teacher is not able to revise topics on an individual basis.
 But a private tutor can; he or she can locate areas that need work and bring your child back on track.
 This is especially important if your child missed a few lessons due to illness.

 #7.
 Shy children can ask questions

 Some children are shy or timid to ask questions in class and may therefore not fully understand what the teacher taught.
 This can have repercussions for a long time, like a big rock in a fast flowing river.
-But if they are in a one-on-one tutoring environment, they are much more likely to ask questions.
+But if they are in a one-on-one tutoring environment or a small class of students, they are much more likely to ask questions.

 A lot of concepts can be covered by a private tutor in a short period of time.
 They know what works best for your child when teaching advanced concepts and can become very familiar with your child’s capacity for learning and can work at your child’s pace.
 A good tutor must have the ability to identify and adapt to student’s needs and capabilities because every child is different.

 #9.
 Help with homework

 A tutor can help your child if he or she is struggling with homework!
 They may sometimes be asking questions your mom or dad just can’t answer.
 And you probably do not want to come home and spend 2 hours with your child’s homework after your long day at work.
 A private tutor can be of help by providing the tools your child needs to answer the questions themselves.